axepeartree/LZ77-HW-Decoder/README.md

-# LZ77 Decompressor - Hardware implementation
+# LZ77 Decoder in VHDL
 A VHDL-based LZ77 decompressor.

 ## General idea